-Hotels these days have a few problems in common; among them, all too often, is a distinct lack of grandeur—and if that’s what you’re after, you might be better off converting an existing building into a hotel, rather than building your own bedbox from the ground up.
-Das Stue, in Berlin’s Tiergarten district, is a case in point.
+Hotels these days have a few problems in common—among them, all too often, is a distinct lack of grandeur.
+And if that’s what you’re after, you might be better off converting an existing building into a hotel, rather than building your own bed box from the ground up.
+And this is exactly what the creators of SO/ Berlin Das Stue did.

 Pérez’s work at Cinco, the hotel’s fine dining restaurant, has earned a Michelin star along with heaps of acclaim.
 The spa, however, is German through and through, the architecture crisply modernist and the treatments mixing holistic influences and scientific exactitude.

 And the rooms, it must be said, are more than a bit Danish, owing to the building’s history as the Danish embassy—if nothing else, you’re sure to recognize Arne Jacobsen’s Egg chairs.

 The views, however, place you squarely in Berlin — if you’re not facing the interior courtyard you’ll look out over the Tiergarten or the Berlin Zoo.

 Check availability for SO/ Berlin Das Stue: Booking.com | Tablet Hotels | Hotels.com | Accorhotels| Mr And Mrs Smith or see what others think on TripAdvisor.

 The main text of the review with contributions by Tablet Hotels.